geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 But then the clauses can all be made explicit.
 You can look at the branching of the UPats.
 We could have like a UPat optimizer.
-I was even thinking if you really want to go crazy with this, you could write a UPAT in UOPs and then optimize the UOPs to be the matcher.
+I was even thinking if you really want to go crazy with this, you could write a UPat in UOps and then optimize the UOps to be the matcher.
 You know, reuse all our match logic for that.
 But yeah.
 So I'm hoping someone picks that one up this week and I can work on Softmax.